mohamedmansour/fb-exporter/README.md

 Your not stealing their information, your friends are making it public for you to use them.

 Extra functionality
 -------------------
-This extension will extract their phone numbers too!
-So you can sync them into your contact book as well.
-Great to place in your mobile phone or call them directly from an online phone.

 I am using a different approach, then the forked version.
 The forked version just converted the contacts shown on the screen, so if you wanted to export all your contacts, you had to manually do it, which was a pain.
 Instead of